BoiPlex/ECS171_ML_Image_Colorization/web_app/backend/README.md

 ## Endpoints

+- `GET /models` - Return a list of all available models.
-- `POST /predict` - TODO: Upload image and get colorized result
+- `POST /colourize` - Accepts a grayscale image and returns the colorized image, using the specified models.